 Dredging For Frying The Oysters

-- Take the oysters straight from the marinade, (do not rinse) and place them straight into the dredging flour mix.
+- Add the oysters from the buttermilk marinade (do not rinse) and place them straight into the cornmeal coating mixture / dredging flour mix.
 Crispy/Thickness Options:1) The photo on the post = wet (marinade), then the oysters are added to the dry (flour), then into the fryer.2) A thicker outside crust.
 Repeat option 1) above twice.
 Double dredge and fry.

-- Plan Ahead Option: You can dredge and flour the oysters in advance, place them on a cookie sheet, and store them in the refrigerator until you are ready to fry. (max prep time: 30 minutes in the refrigerator).
-Be sure to cover the cookie sheet first with a good amount of cornmeal to avoid sticking.
+- Plan Ahead Option: You can dredge and flour the oysters in advance, place them on a baking sheet, and store them in the refrigerator until you are ready to fry. (max prep time: 30 minutes in the refrigerator).
+Be sure to cover the baking sheet/cookie sheet first with a good amount of cornmeal to avoid sticking.

 Notes